Bettina

-Bettina is a female name predominantly found in the Italian and German languages.
-This name has various interpreted meanings and origins.

-In Italian, Bettina originated as a diminutive of the names Elisabetta and Benedetta.
+Bettina, also spelt Betina, is a female name used mainly in the German, Danish, Italian, and Hungarian languages.
+In German and Danish, it is a diminutive of Elisabeth; in Italian, of Elisabetta and Benedetta; and in Hungarian, of Erzsébet.

 Benedetta is the Italian feminine form of Benedict, meaning "Blessed," while Elisabetta is the Italian form of Elizabeth, which itself comes from the Hebrew name Elisheva or Elisheba, meaning "my God is an oath".

-The name has several variations including Bettine and Betina, and though it is a diminutive itself, it can be shortened to Betty, Bette, Ina, or Tina.